nipy/PyLocator/doc/install.rst

 PyLocator relies on a bunch of libraries:

 * `VTK <http://www.vtk.org>`_: 3d-visualization
-* `PyNifti <http://niftilib.sourceforge.net/pynifti/>`_: Reading the Nifti-format for MRI data
+* `nibabel <http://nipy.sourceforge.net/nibabel/>`_: Reading the Nifti-format for MRI data
 * `NumPy <http://www.scipy.org>`_: Sophisticated array-types for Python
 * `GTK+ <http://www.pygtk.org/>`_: For the GUI.
 * `GTK+ OpenGL Extension <http://projects.gnome.org/gtkglext/>`_

 On a Debian-like environement, these dependencies can usually be resolved via a simple::

-  sudo apt-get install python-vtk python-nifti python-numpy python-gtk2 python-gtkglext1
+  sudo apt-get install python-vtk python-nibabel python-numpy python-gtk2 python-gtkglext1

 This should prepare your system for PyLocator.
 On Windows and OS X, things are a little bit more complicated, but Python distributions like `EPD <http://www.enthought.com/products/epd.php>`_ or `Python(x,y) <http://www.pythonxy.com/>`_ should be helpful here.

+Depending on your configuration, nibabel has to be downloaded separately.

 Can you help with detailed instructions for these operating systems?
 Please tell me!